-The Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 came into force on March 2017.
+The Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 came into force in March 2017.
 The regulations impose a requirement on public authorities to publish gender pay gap information relating to employees.
-Our gender pay gap information is published on both the Authority's own external website as well as the dedicated Government website.
+Our gender pay gap information is published on both Cleveland Fire Brigades own external website as well as the dedicated Government website.